 – you’re communicative and have a sufficient level of English

 – you have a feeling of TAKING CARE of stuff: keeping things and the area TIDY an CLEAN.
 This is very important, so if that’s naturally a must for you, The Oak is your place to be! 🙂

 If, on the other hand, you’re rather nonchalant and careless, you’d better look for a place that doesn’t need you to take care so much.

-Anyone who fits this profile, who is a bit handy and wants to be part of manifesting this (already) healing project is very welcome!
+Anyone who fits this profile, who is a bit handy and wants to be part of manifesting this (already) healing project for over a month is very welcome!

 – (ecological) builders and people with carpenting skills.
-However, anyone who wants to be part of manifesting this (already) healing project and is a bit handy, is very welcome!
+However, anyone who wants to be part of manifesting this (already) healing project and is handy, is very welcome!

 – volunteers for odd jobs, such as gathering fire wood for the central Fireplace and the Kelly Kettle, picking up trash that is on the site, cleaning the bathroom and the Lazy Lounge (very easy and quick, since it’s outside :-)), etc.